skozawa/Comainu/Readme_commandline.txt

 1. How to build
   Type the next command to build.
   You need not 'make install' because it should be installed in place.
+  You use script/setup.sh if you need to install required tools.

+    $ ./script/setup.sh

+  Otherwise

     $ ./configure